architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 #### Example `variables` Implementation

-For example, a `variables` return value for a plugin creating a new S3 Bucket may export variables related to the location of and credentials for the bucket:
+The following example `variables` implementation demonstrates a plugin that creates a new S3 Bucket.
+It may be desirable to provide variables related to the location of and credentials for the bucket:

 ```javascript
 module.exports = {